Bearnie-H/libcontainer/README.md

 | :----------: | :---------- |
 | `LIBCONTAINER_ARRAY_DEFAULT_CAPACITY` | Minimum Capacity of Array_t objects unless specified |

-To change any of these macros, simply add the necessary flags to the `CFLAGS` variable of the project `Makefile`, e.g. (`-DLIBCONTAINER_ARRAY_DEFAULT_CAPACITY=16`).
+To specify non-default values for any of these tunable parameters, simply set the variable as desired when calling the `make` program, e.g. `make LIBCONTAINER_ARRAY_DEFAULT_CAPACITY=16 release`.
 Note that all of these are initialized to sensible defaults, and making these kinds of changes are only necessary if you wish to tune the performance for your use-case.

-...

 ## Installing the Library

+The `Makefile` included in this project defines placeholder `install` and `uninstall` targets to perform this installation.
+Currently these are no-ops and simply error out, but at some point these will fully install the compiled library and header file to the necessary paths.

+Until the `make install` target is defined, the library can be installed by placing it where your linker can see (or by including it into the other project requiring it), and the main library header `libcontainer.h` into the compiler include-path.

 ...

+## Using the Library

+Once the library is installed, either to your system path or to a project using the library, there are a handful of additional useful macros to help maintain a cleaner namespace.
+Each of the containers can be individually enabled for each compilation unit by defining the `LIBCONTAINER_ENABLE_<Container>` macros as desired.
+For example, if only the Array_t container is desired in a specific file, simply add `#define LIBCONTAINER_ENABLE_ARRAY` before `#include`-ing the library header to only bring the Array_t type and functions in.

+The library binary itself contains all of the implemented containers, and this mechanism provides a way to ensure only the containers you want end up compiled into your project.

+...

-## Examples
+### Examples

 As this library provides a significant number of functionality, only a small set of example operations are provided here.